EU leaders confront Orbán on anti-LGBTIQ law

 Orbán had already outlined his vision for the future of the EU last week in a speech, where he said the European Parliament should consist of national parliaments' delegates, that national legislations should be able to halt EU legislation, and that the phrase "ever closer union" should be deleted from the EU treaty as soon as possible.

-A heated debate and EU leaders' onslaught against one of their peers is rare at EU summits.
+A heated debate and EU leaders' onslaught against one of their peers is very rare at EU summits.

 Club with rules